lingui/js-lingui/docs/tutorials/react.rst

              <Plural
                value={messagesCount}
                one="There's # message in your inbox."
-               other="There're # messages in your inbox."
+               other="There are # messages in your inbox."
              />
            </p>